 This doesn’t mean however it isn’t possible for Thai registered passenger cars to enter Cambodia.
 It is very much possible, though there are a couple of caveats to doing so.

-A limited number of crossing points for Thai vehicles
+1) Crossing points for Thai vehicles

 Most people travelling to Cambodia from Thailand will probably be heading in one of two directions.
 Along the Gulf of Thailand to the south, to destinations such as Koh Kong, Sihanoukville, Kampot and then onwards to Phnom Penh are one popular route.

-The other, and most popular route, is travelling to Siem Reap and the World Heritage listed Angkor Wat.
+The other (and most popular route) is travelling to Siem Reap and the World Heritage listed Angkor Wat.
 At less than 400km from downtown Bangkok, the most logical route to Siem Reap would be via the Cambodian border crossing (and casino mecca) of Poipet.

 This point is okay for some, but a trip killer for others, so just be warned.